Azure/FTALive-Sessions/content/migration/readme.md

-# FastTrack for Azure Live - Compute Infrastructure sessions
+# FastTrack for Azure Live - Migration sessions

 This table of contents links to the materials for the respective FTA Live session.